Although WordPress is known to be user-friendly, there are some common errors you may experience.

 These tips should help you to fix the error and avert it in the future.

-If you enjoyed reading this article on how to fix the could not save password reset key to database error, you should check out this one about WordPress parse error.
+If you enjoyed reading this article on fix the "could not save password reset key to database", you should check out this one about fixing the destination folder already exists.